pylint-dev/pylint/doc/user_guide/checkers/features.rst

   or a generator expression) is used outside the loop.
 :global-statement (W0603): *Using the global statement* Used when you use the "global" statement to update a global variable.
-Pylint just try to discourage this usage.
-That doesn't mean you cannot use it !
+Pylint discourages its usage.
+That doesn't mean you cannot use it!
-:global-at-module-level (W0604): *Using the global statement at the module level* Used when you use the "global" statement at the module level since it has no effect
+:global-at-module-level (W0604): *Using the global statement at the module level* Used when you use the "global" statement at the module level since it has no effect.